The Ethics and Art of Healthcare Delivery

 Full-time UM-BMH students who complete program requirements at the undergraduate level are eligible to transfer up to six credits into the MA-BMH program with the permission of the program director.

 Full-time UM-BMH students are also able to complete program requirements at the graduate level free of additional charge.
-Up to six credits of courses taken at the graduate level are eligible to be transferred into the MA-BMH program.
+Up to six (and, in special circumstances, nine) credits of courses taken at the graduate level are eligible to be transferred into the MA-BMH program.

 Prospective MA-BMH students with prior graduate coursework in BMH or a BMH-adjacent field may transfer up to nine (and, in special circumstances, twelve) credits into the MA-BMH program with the permission of the program director.